What is disruptive innovation?

 Examples of Disruptive Innovation

 Disruptive innovation has occurred numerous times in history.
 Netflix and Amazon are good examples of disruptive innovations.
 Netflix came into the entertainment industry, changing the traditional renting of movies in VHS tapes from physical stores.
 It created a network of distribution that enabled home delivery of VHS tapes.
 Over time, it harnessed the power and reach of technology to allow millions to stream thousands of movies from their homes.
 Netflix is a disruptive innovation in that it displaced the existing system of movie rental shops.
-Its system brought convenience and was embraced by VHS tapes renting services consumers.
+Its system brought convenience and was embraced by VHS tapes renting services consumers, receiving customer feedback.

 Amazon also displaced the favored method of book purchase at book stores by offering online reading services.
 Additionally, Amazon sells and delivers books and other goods to buyers’ doorstep.
 It also championed the system of online shopping, which included groceries.
 The innovation took over the shopping system to a large degree.
 Although there are still numerous physical stores across the world, the disruptive innovation of Amazon has taken away the dominance of malls and supermarkets.